 Many visitors to Nottinghamshire come for the magical walks through Sherwood Forest.
 With some of the oldest trees in Europe the 450 acre country park is renowned for its association with Robin Hood.
 Every year in August Sherwood Forest opens up for a week long Robin Hood festival celebrating the life and times of the world’s most famous outlaw.
 With trails through the ancient oak trees you can take a leisurely wander through these mythical woods full of charm and history.
 With hundreds of walking and cycling trails you will never be stuck for routes through the stunning countryside.
 If you’re looking for a more extreme outdoor activity Go Ape at Sherwood Pines lets you swing through the trees and fly down zip wires, if you don’t have a head for heights you can hire a segway and ride round the picturesque forest.

 Stuck for ideas whilst on a family holiday?
 Nottinghamshire has it covered with a range of activities for all ages of the family.
 The Adrenalin Jungle offers a range of outdoor entertainment including paintballing, quad biking, archery, karting and assault courses.
 With a huge range of activities there is something that everyone in the family can get stuck in and enjoy.
 However, if you’re looking for a more tranquil day out with the family the Hawks of Steele runs falconry experiences where you can get up close to the birds in beautiful surroundings.
 With a range of other activities you will never be stuck for ideas in Nottinghamshire.
-For a range of other attractions and activities click here.

 Food and Drink